AdobeDocs/marketo.en/help/marketo/product-docs/mobile-marketing/vibes-sms-messages/create-a-vibes-sms-message.md

 >[!AVAILABILITY]
 >
 >This feature is available as an add-on for your Adobe Marketo Engage Account.
-In order for it to be provisioned properly, it must purchased through Adobe.
+In order for it to be provisioned properly, it must be purchased through Adobe.
 Please contact the Adobe Account Team (your Account Manager) for details.

 >[!NOTE]
 >